ROCCommerce/ROC-Training/Module2/README.md

         verifying the database matches up with the expected results from a mediator request or response.
         - Furthermore, when projects build ontop of base slice methods, they should not need to update integration tests that involve base slice methods.
-- `Handle` method is the main method gets called by a slice
+- `Handle` method is the main method that gets called by a slice
 - ROC Admin Slices
     - **Edit**: Creates or updates an entity via data entered into an Admin edit form
     - **Listing**: Gets a paginated list of entities for an Admin listing page